 Before founding Welle, Schulman served as the Head of Production for STX Entertainment, where she managed the studio’s annual twelve-picture slate, including box office hits Bad Moms and the critically acclaimed dramedy Edge of Seventeen.
 Schulman’s many noteworthy producing credits include over 30 films and shows, including Oscar Best Picture winner Crash, The Illusionist and Darfur Now.

 Schulman was the President of Women in Film from 2007-2018.
 She is the co-founder of Reframe, the industry’s leading systemic change project, where she established the ReFrame stamp, which recognizes productions that are making strides towards female-driven content, gender equality and representation of women in key production roles.
 As a top spokesperson for gender parity issues in media, Schulman designed the multi-year Annenberg School gender data project, introduced Unconscious Bias Training to Hollywood, and established the WIF sexual harassment hotline.

-Active in the industry, Schulman is the President of Women In Film, a Board Member of Film Independent and a Council Member of the Producers Guild of America.
-She is also a member of the Academy of Motion Pictures Arts and Sciences and teaches graduate level film producing at UCLA.
-She is a USC Stark Program producer’s mentor and she is on the board of Chapman University’s Film School, Dodge College.
-She has also served as a judge for the prestigious Samuel Goldwyn Writing Awards.
-She is a graduate of Yale University, with a double major in Theater Studies and The History of Art.
+Schulman is a two-decade-long Board Member of Film Independent and has served as a Council Member of the Producers Guild of America.
+She is a member of the AMPAS and has taught graduate-level film producing at UCLA and Chapman, where she was awarded an Honorary Doctorate.
+Schulman gave the 2016 media address for International Woman’s Day at the United Nations.
+She is a graduate of Yale University, with a double major in Theater Studies and History of Art.